Indonesian investigators say doomed Lion Air jet ‘airworthy’

-The officials summoned reporters Thursday to clarify comments made at a news conference the day before, where some media reported they had said the plane was not airworthy when it took off.
+The officials summoned reporters Thursday to clarify comments made at a news conference the day before, where some media reported the investigators had said the plane was not airworthy when it took off.

+The issue of airworthiness is crucial because of concerns over technical issues with the new Boeing 737 MAX that crashed and questions over the airline’s safety procedures.
+All 189 people aboard the flight between Jakarta and a regional airport died in the disaster.

-The National Transportation Safety Commission investigators were reporting on data from the aircraft’s black boxes.
+The National Transportation Safety Commission investigators were reporting this week on data from the aircraft’s black boxes.
 They say the cockpit voice recorder, which is still missing and being searched for, is needed to understand what exactly caused the jet to plunge in the Java Sea just 11 minutes after takeoff.

 Most Read Business Stories

-Note: This story has been corrected to show the date of the crash was Oct.
-29.